Last Updated on 11 September, 2023 by Samuelsson

 Another risk management issue, which we have touched on earlier is liquidity.
 It may be difficult to quickly sell an ETF when you want to.
 To reduce this risk, try to only trade ETFs that are highly liquid and that have large market capitalization.

-To put it all together, investors should understand the investing strategy and portfolio makeup of the ETF before committing capital, and they should focus on ETFs with a huge market.
+To put it all together, investors should understand the investment strategy and portfolio makeup of the ETF before committing capital, and they should focus on ETFs with a huge market.